top of page

 HONEY BEES

-European Honey Bee
+Western Honey Bee

 (Apis mellifera) - 3/8" - 5/8" (medium-sized)

-The beehives at Stone Barns Center for Food and Agriculture contain European honey bees.
+The beehives at Stone Barns Center for Food and Agriculture contain Western honey bees.
 These bees pollinate and feed on the nectar of a wide variety of spring-flowering trees at Stone Barns, among them honey locust, black locust, black tupelo, linden, cherry and apple.
-In late spring and summer, the bees forage at a nearby bee garden that harbors ample stands of multiple flowering species that include, among others, bee balm, orange buttefly weed, goldenrod, yarrow, mountain mint, asters and nettles.
+In late spring and summer, the bees forage at a nearby bee garden that harbors ample stands of multiple flowering plants that include, among others, bee balm, orange buttefly weed, goldenrod, yarrow, mountain mint, asters and nettles.

 Honey bees can rove 1 to 5 miles in a single day.
 Rockefeller Park thus provides a buffer zone for Stone Barns' bees, allowing them to forage on nearby land safeguarded from pesticides and other agents harmful to bees.
 In Rockefeller Park, honey bees are among the earliest bees to emerge in spring; in early March, honey bees can be spied foraging on skunk cabbage flowers when snow still lies on the ground.
 During summer, the bees forage in large numbers in the park on mountain mint, dogbane and milkweed.
 Honey bees remain visible in the park through mid-October, feeding on purple New England asters and other wildflowers.
 They are among the last bees to disappear as cold weather arrives.